jtzl/OffLabelOS/README.md

 Requirements
 -----------

+Before downloading or installing anything, be sure to have/do the following:

 * Modern computer (Mac / Win / Linux)
 * 4GB+ RAM
 * 6GB+ free disk space (at the very least)